raonigabriel/web-terminal/README.md

 ---
 ## Custom (derived) image
 You can create your own custom Docker image, inherit from this one then add the tools you want and a non-root user (recomended).
-See the sample **Dockerfile** bellow for a custom developer image tha could be used as standard-sandboxed-environment by javascript developers:
+See the sample **Dockerfile** bellow for a custom developer image that could be used as standard-sandboxed-environment by javascript developers:
 ```docker
 FROM raonigabriel/web-terminal:latest
 RUN apk add --no-cache curl nano git g++ make npm docker-cli && \